-Students will expand their knowledge of the Spanish language and be able to use more sophisticated vocabulary and grammatical structures, including the future, imperfect, and conditional verb tenses.
-They will be able to discuss travel, the environment, outdoor adventure, technology, childhood experiences, and cuisine.
-The political history of Argentina, the tango dance and city/rural life will also be discussed.
-Students will deepen their appreciation of Hispanic culture, with a specific focus on Spain, Mexico, Costa Rica, the Dominican Republic, New York City, and Argentina.
-Students will further familiarize themselves with the history of the European and the indigenous populations of Spanish-speaking countries.
+PLEASE NOTE that this course requires prior completion of Introductory Spanish 11 as a pre-requisite.
+This is a second-year course; it is not a beginner's course.
+Students will expand their knowledge of the Spanish language and will be able to use more sophisticated vocabulary and grammatical structures, including the future and conditional verb tenses.
+They will be able to express ideas and give opinions on topics related to travel, the environment and outdoor adventure, technology, childhood experiences, and cuisine.
+The political history of Argentina, the tango dance, and city/rural life will be discussed.
+Students will deepen their appreciation of Hispanic culture, with a particular focus on Spain, Mexico, Costa Rica, the Dominican Republic, New York City, and Argentina.
+Students will become more familiar with the history of the European and the Indigenous populations of the Spanish-speaking countries.